MJoergen/nexys4ddr/offloader/Episodes/ep10_-_Fact/README.md

 the product of all primes from 2 to 59 gives the value 0x683ba8ff3e8b8a015e, which conveniently fits into 72 bits.
 Call this product P. So to determine whether a given number Y factors completely over these small primes, just calculate the gcd(Y, P).
 If this value is non-zero, then divide Y by this number and repeat.
-If Y reaches the value 1, then the orioginal value Y can be completely factored over these small primes.
+If Y reaches the value 1, then the original value Y can be completely factored over these small primes.
 Otherwise, if the gcd becomes 1 before Y reaches 1, then the original value Y can not be completely factored.
-This may conveniently be described by the following pseudo-code
+This may conveniently be described by the following pseudo-code:

 ```
 do